AGIZA-eg/alx-pre_course/week_2/README.md

 Most important, it is based on Python – inarguably the most favorite programming language of all developers alike!

 ## Things to Know Before You Create a REST API in Django

 If you want to build API with Django for the first time, here are a number of things you should keep in mind:

 - You can only connect to third-party APIs.
 You have no control over them.
 Hence, if original developers change them, you have to modify your code as well.
 - The request/response cycle of APIs is usually slow without caching.
 You must have a cache setup to speed it up.
 - Although APIs need authentication, you should always use high-security measures and keep all critical data out of public repositories.
 - The number of requests your API can process each hour is limited.
 Hence, note the number to avoid an overload of requests.
 - Document each and everything since it’s hard to directly search for a particular code in the source code.

 ## Things to Do While Building a REST API with Django REST Framework

 There are a few basic rules our developers follow when they program or build REST APIs with Django REST Framework.
 You might do the same for the most optimal results:

 - Carefully handle trailing slashes
 - Use plural resource nouns without any verbs
 - 403 Forbidden and 401 Unauthorized are different
 - Error details should be returned to the response body
 - Fully utilize 202 Accepted
 - Pay attention to generated status codes
 - For pagination and filtering, use the query string
 - Never nest resources

-Let's go through a step-by-step process of building a powerful REST API with Django REST Framework:
+Let’s go through a step-by-step process of building a powerful REST API with Django REST Framework:

-### 1\.
-Prerequisites
+### 1. Prerequisites

 Execute the following command to check if you have Python installed in your system:

-`python --version   `
+`python --version`

-If not, download and install the [latest version of Python](https://www.python.org/downloads/release/python-3110/ "latest version of Python").
+If not, download and install the [latest version of Python](https://www.python.org/downloads/release/python-3110/).

 After that, run another command in the command prompt to check if the Django web framework is installed or not:

-`django-admin --version   `
+`django-admin --version`

 Again, if you don’t have it, start the installation process of Django.

-### 2\.
-Install Django REST Framework
+### 2. Install Django REST Framework

 The first real step is the Django REST Framework setup.

 To isolate dependencies, it would be great if you could build a virtual environment.
 But you can skip this step as well.
 From inside your projects folder, you can execute the below-mentioned command to create the virtual environment:

-`python -m venv django env   `
+`python -m venv django env`

 Then, to activate it, run:

-`source./django env/bin/activate   `
+`source./django env/bin/activate`

 Do not forget that each time you open a new terminal session, you must restart your virtual environment.
-The environment's name will start to appear in the shell prompt after it is enabled.
+The environment’s name will start to appear in the shell prompt after it is enabled.

 It’s time to use the following commands in your terminal to navigate to an empty folder and install Django REST framework:

-`pip install django_rest_framework   `
+`pip install django_rest_framework`

-### 3\.
-Creating a Django App
+### 3. Creating a Django App

 The steps outlined here will show you how to build a health raking application that gathers and analyzes the health data of patients.
 Users can interact with the data by sending requests to the API, which will retrieve them from a database.

-You don't need to install an additional database because Django apps come with an SQLite database.
+You don’t need to install an additional database because Django apps come with an SQLite database.

 So, in order to create a Django app, we have to create a Django project first.
 Let’s call it `app`.
 Run this command:

-`django-admin startproject app   `
+`django-admin startproject app`

 We are now creating the Django app called `healthapp`.

-`django-admin startapp healthapp   `
+`django-admin startapp healthapp`

-### 4\.
-Registering the Settings of the App Project and APP URLs
+### 4. Registering the Settings of the App Project and APP URLs

 In the `INSTALLED_APPS` file, you need to register the `healthapp` as well as the Django REST Framework in the project settings.
 This is an important step as Django won’t recognize your app without registration.